practicusai/docs/docs/tutorial/data-profiling.md

 You can make changes to your data and then create a profile to compare with the original.

-- Go back to _insurance_ dataset
+- Go back to the _insurance_ dataset
 - Under _smoker_ column click on a cell that has the _no_ value
 - Select _Filter to keep cell value_
 - Select Analyze > Profile again
 - You will be asked if you would like to compare with the original data set, select yes

-You will now see all the statistics for the original nad current data and can compare them side-by-side.
+You will now see all the statistics for the original and current data and can compare them side-by-side.

 ![](img/data-profiling/profile-4.png)